RoyalFox2140/Essence2200/Magic Balance.md

 I balance it around high mana input and taking time to craft.
 You can make progressively better stuff but you can also just loot stuff.
 It should take a lot of runes to enchant something, and you still need the preceeding item regardless.

+Auras take a high input cost and the cheap ones negate environmental effects a player can simply loot gear for or simply play smart to avoid.

 Magic Weaponry:
 I balance it around the cost of the runes.
 If it shoots a fireball it takes a fire rune as ammo.
 It's a gun.
 A magic gun.
 It's probably enchanted too, which took a lot of runes, which took a lot of mana.

+Magic Armor:
+Souls.
+Requiring souls to enchant gear with permanent defensive stats is the only way to keep it from derailing insanely.

 Necromancy:
 I balance it around you needing materials from enemies.
 If you don't engage in combat you don't create new allies.
+Good minions should take souls.
-Some level of necromancy can be done without materials.
+Some level of necromancy can be done without materials or without souls..
 This should be inferior to material input, either from requiring more mana/hp/stamina, or weaker creatures.

 Artificing:
 I balance it around needing a mana cost instead of requiring you to set up a proper workshop.
 That's all.
 Mana is valuable, using it to craft can be wasteful.

+Theres stuff that can be made only with artificing or advanced technology, it's a good way to circumvent complex machines that the player can't simply get.